 The bicycle parking has two entrances; one for pedestrians and one for cyclists.
-The warm red brick of the bicycle parking connects both entrances.
+The warm red brick wall of the bicycle parking connects both entrances.
 Images of reptiles on the floor of the bicycle parking are a nod to the Blauw Jan public work of art and guide the pedestrian to the exit at the Leidseplein.
 Above the bicycle parking, the forty reptiles watch over the bicycles under the square.

 Providing a feeling of safety

 The new underground bicycle parking accommodates 2.000 bicycles and is clear, light and transparent.
 The design by ZJA is characterized by visual tranquillity and clarity.
 The shape, colour and lighting create an attractive and user-friendly bicycle parking.